Littletreasure/be-nc-news/README.md

 Fork this repository to your own GitHub account.
 Clone your fork of this repository to your local machine and cd into it:

-$ git clone <your fork's URL>
+`$ git clone <your fork's URL>`

-$ cd be_nc_news
+`$ cd be_nc_news`

 Make sure you've navigated into the folder and install all dependencies using npm install.

 You also have access to an npm script to run tests (npm test).
+These tests require mocha, chai, supertest and chai-sorted.
+These should have been installed when running npm install.
 To setup the database type 'npm run setup-dbs' and to seed the database type 'npm run seed'.

 You will also need node.js and postgres to run this project.

+# Endpoints

 The endpoints.json file shows all the available endpoints in this database.
+This is accessed at /api.

+# Using Insomnia

+Another way to test the project is to use some software called Insomnia.
+This can be found here https://insomnia.rest.
+To run this project type npm start in your terminal.
+Open Insomnia and type localhost:9090/api - this will show the endpoints.json file as mentioned above.

 # Creating a knexfile.js